 - Conditioning players to play in a crouched position for long periods of time.

-Run the drill for 25 seconds and record the number of full revolutions each athlete manages.
-As they do the drill more quickly the number of completed revolutions will increase.
+Run the drill for 25 seconds, and record the number of full revolutions each athlete manages.
+As they do the drill more quickly, the number of completed revolutions increases.

-Because quickness is an important test on defense your players should not raise their feet off the floor or drag their feet along the floor.
-You want your players to glide quickly lifting his or her feet slightly with the sensation of his or her toes grabbing the floor as the player glides through the drill.
+Because quickness is an important test on defense, your players should not raise their feet off the floor or drag their feet along the floor.
+You want your players to glide, quickly lifting his or her feet slightly with the sensation of their toes grabbing the floor as the player glides through the drill.